MartinPankraz/Distributed-SAP-Cloud-Integration/README.md

 The LogicApp relies on a "secret" naming convention to pull the credentials for the CPI API call. <cpi domain>-usr or -pwd.
 That eases some of the configuration required and decouples the setting on the LogicApp.

+In my example I am running two CPI instances.
+The first under domain dr-primary and the second under cpi-dr-secondary.

 ![Secret list](/keyvault-secret-list.png)

 The zip file "ShowSharedSecret.zip" contains an iFlow that reads the CPI credential "CPI-AUTH-SHARED" during runtime.
 I used to verify the approach and correct setup.